teuben/dc2019/scripts4paper/DC_run.md

 --- Slides ---

 Purpose:
-put input data to shape (reorder, regrid) desired by combination methods, and prepare masking and thresholds for 'SD-AM' mode For this, specify in *_pars_*-file:
+put input data to shape (reorder, regrid) desired by combination methods, and prepare masking and thresholds for 'SD-INT-AM' mode
+For this, specify in *_pars_*-file:
 * (pathtoconcat)
 * sdimage_input